brettchalupa/brettchalupa.github.io/_posts/2013-10-05-a-simple-git-config.markdown

   editor = vim
 ~~~

-They credential setting for `helper = cache` defaults to a 15 minute remember
+The credential setting for `helper = cache` defaults to a 15 minute remember
 period for credentials.
 This is helpful for not having to continually type in a
 password every time you need to push or pull.